NVIDIAAICITYCHALLENGE/2018AICity_TeamUW/README.md

 1. VDO2IMG_IPL: Converting each video file to a folder of frame images
 2. CAM_CAL_IPL: Manual camera calibration based on minimization of reprojection error and EDA optimization
-3. YOLO_IPL: Extension of the YOLOv2 object detector with our trained model for vehicle detection/classification
+3. YOLO_VEH_IPL: Extension of the YOLOv2 object detector with our trained model for vehicle detection/classification
 4. TC_tracker: Proposed tracklet-clustering-based tracking method
 5. APP_MDL_IPL: Extraction of histogram-based adaptive apperance models and their comparison
 6. SPD_EST_IPL: Speed estimation based on input of tracking results and camera parameters